paucls/personal-assistant-ui-angular/README.md

 It uses Bootstrap 4 css framework, and components from [ng-bootstrap](https://ng-bootstrap.github.io) and [ngx-toastr](https://github.com/scttcper/ngx-toastr) projects.

 Some of the things that demo the app are:
-- CRUD view with a table and modals with forms to add, edit, delete items.
 - Modular application, defines feature modules to simplify main app.module.
-- Router navigation.
+- Router navigation for routes and child routes.
 - Use of fixture factories based in Rosie + Faker to generate random data for stub backend and unit test purposes.
+- Example of CRUD feature with modals for adding, editing and deleting items and toast notifications.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.